 For most arrangements, the customer contracts with the Company to provide a significant service of integrating a complex set of tasks and components into a single project or capability (even if that single project results in the delivery of multiple units).
 The Company therefore considers that the entire contract results in the delivery of a single performance obligation.
 Less commonly, the Company may promise to provide distinct goods or services within a contract, in which case the contract is separated into the associated performance obligations as assessed from the customer's perspective.
-If a contract contains multiple performance obligations, the Company allocates the total transaction price to each performance obligation in an amount based on the estimated relative standalone selling prices of the promised goods or services underlying each performance obligation.
-When the Company is contracted to construct projects, the budgets and overall transaction prices are built up using the Company's best estimate of costs associated to complete the project using the appropriate overhead and subcontractor rates for a given project and location.
-This approach to estimate the overall costs and associated revenues is considered the most appropriate assessment of the standalone selling price for the associated performance obligations.
+If a contract contains multiple performance obligation, the Company allocates the total transaction price to each performance obligation in an amount based on the estimated relative standalone selling prices of the promised goods or services are built up using the Company's best estimate of costs associated to complete the project using the appropriate overhead and subcontractor rates for a given project and location.
+This approach to estimate the overall costs and associated performance obligations.